|American religious lineage (Lineage to Melchizedek: American

 Christians, especially Catholic Christians, place great emphasis on having a valid religious lineage; this, however, is still one's religious past.
 Catholic Christians should take even greater care to ensure that they are also preparing a religious progeny, as this is their religious future.
 A body that doesn't breathe is dead.
 In the same way, a faith that does nothing is also dead (James 2:26).
 Christians, therefore, should always ensure that their religious progeny is at least as important as their religious lineage.

-Bishop Sachem Cesidio Tallini does not live in the past, and brings forth a Melchizedek-Christ-Pahana triple religious progeny as a Nondenominational Bishop, an Independent Catholic Bishop, and Ryamecah Sachem and Medicine Man.
+Bishop Sachem Cesidio Tallini does not live in the past, and brings forth a Melchizedek-Christ-Pahana triple religious progeny as a Nondenominational Bishop, an Alternative Catholic Bishop, and Ryamecah Sachem and Medicine Man.